predator343/StultusBOT/README.md

 tells the time.
 * !numgen
 Generate a random number between 0 and 1000.
+* !meme
+Gets a meme from r/memes.
+* !cringe
+Gets a cringy post from r/cringe. (needs some tweaking)
 * !del
 Deletes the number of messages specified. (up until 100)
 * !ban